-Baptist Health Corbin sponsors the Lifeline program for elderly or disabled persons who are often alone, but wish to remain independent.
+Baptist Health Corbin sponsors the Philips Lifeline Medical Alert program for elderly or disabled persons who are often alone, but wish to remain independent.
 Lifeline is a personal emergency response system designed for home use which makes sure help is available at the touch of a button 24 hours a day.

-Lifeline enables you to continue living your life the way you're most comfortable --- at home, on your own, without fear of becoming a burden to the people you love.
+Lifeline enables you to continue living your life the way you're most comfortable—at home, on your own, without jeopardizing your recovery and your independence.

 How Does Lifeline Work?

 Lifeline subscribers wear a small, wireless "HELP" button around their necks, or their wrist.
 When a subscriber needs help, he or she pushes the "HELP" button.
-The "HELP" button triggers the home unit, attached to the telephone, which automatically dials Baptist Health Corbin's Emergency Response Center.
+The "HELP" button triggers the home unit, attached to the telephone, which automatically dials Lifeline's 24/7 Response Center.
+Note: if you have our Lifeline with AutoAlert option, you will get an added layer of protection, as your AutoAlert Help Button will automatically place a call for help if a fall is detected and you are unable to push your button.
+This enhanced service option can provide even greater peace of mind and confidence.

-At the Emergency Response Center, a trained staff person will:
+At the 24/7 Response Center, a trained staff person will:

 - immediately try to reach the subscriber over a loud speakerphone to learn what help is needed; and